-The Better Data Driven Business programme (BDDB) provides free tools and guidance to help SMEs better safeguard their customers' personal data while making more effective use of data to remain competitive.
+The Better Data Driven Business (BDDB) programme helps SMEs gain deeper consumer insights and scale up their businesses through responsible use of data.
+Through this programme, free resources are provided to help SMEs safeguard their customers' personal data while making more effective use of data to remain competitive in the digital economy.

-The BDDB aims to support two types of SMEs – those that are starting to learn to use data to generate insights, and those that seek to apply and share data for more complex purposes.
-The BDDB, which is embedded with data protection measures and practices, adopts a differentiated approach to better assist both types.
+The BDDB programme aims to support two types of SMEs, those that are starting to learn to use data to generate insights, and those that seek to apply and share data for more complex purposes.

 - Collect necessary data safely;

 - Combine data across systems with adequate protections; and